AndrewB4y/holberton-system_engineering-devops/README.md

-# 0x00 Shell basics
+# holberton-system_engineering-devops

-Working around with the shell
+This repository is focus on the use of DevOps practices